 A light yoga routine before bed can work wonders.
 Stretching can relieve body tension, and sometimes even simpler exercises, such as controlled breathing techniques, can be great for relaxation.
 Sama Vritti (or “deep breathing”), for instance, has become popular for just this reason.
 As a recent article aimed at people looking for quick and easy exercises says, "Mastering this breathing technique can help you achieve a state of relaxation with ease."
 Just a few minute of an exercise, like Sama Vritti, can calm your mind and body simultaneously and put you in a state that makes it far easier to drift off to sleep.

 4. Use The “Calm” App

 Using technology isn’t ideal when you’re trying to go to sleep, but a newly popular app called Calm might actually be an exception.
 The whole app is geared toward relaxation and its exercises help to settle you into a comfortable, worry-free state before sleep.
 The app now also contains a story called “Blue Gold,” narrated by Stephen Fry and thought of as a “sleep-inducing masterpiece” that can put anybody to bed.
 It’s worth a try, at least!

-Using one or a more of these methods should help you better your sleep habits.
+Using one or a more of these methods should help you better your sleep habits and check out this awesome resource from Be Healthy.
 It can take a little bit of time and discipline to get into the routine of a bedtime ritual, but the results may just surprise you.
 You'll wind up feeling better rested, and perhaps just healthier in general.